conorh-devops/Ponyos-Watercolour-Art-Classes/README.md

 Integrated and automated pipeline (commit -> test -> Stage -> deploy)

-# Github version control:
+# Github version control

 Branches used:
 - Main - This is the main branch where all users must merge their branches into.

 Any merge to be implemented, must be approved by at least one other person.

-Version/release management:

-# Agile project management methods/principles
+# Agile Methods

 Jira